urahiroshi/e2e-server/README.md

 Usecase stores url and browser actions on this url.

-- id (number, readonly): identify number.
+- id (number, readonly): identification number.
-    This is generated when usecase is created.
+    It is generated when usecase is created.
 - createdAt (string, readonly): created date time.
-    This is generated when usecase is created.
+    It is generated when usecase is created.
 - url (string, required): URL connected by e2e-server
 - actions (array(object), required):
     - type (string, required): action type which is one of